-A local letter of support should be addressed to the Authority and specifically endorse the Project.
+If the applicant is able to obtain a local letter of support, the letter should be addressed to the Authority and specifically endorse the Project.
 If applicable, local support letters should also include information regarding any availability of local resources (for example, TIF, CDBG, or HOME Funds) from the jurisdiction in which the Project is located and the willingness of the jurisdiction to provide such resources to the Project, if available.

-For Projects located in the City of Chicago, a letter of support from the alderman of all wards in which the Project is located is acceptable b.
-Certification of consistency with the Consolidated Plan
+For Projects located in the City of Chicago, a letter of support from the alderman of all wards in which the Project is located is acceptable.

-A certification of consistency with the Consolidated Plan can only be for Projects located in jurisdictions covered by a Consolidated Plan.
+Projects located in jurisdictions that have a Consolidated Plan should submit a certification of consistency with the Consolidated Plan.
 For a list of counties and municipalities covered by a Consolidated Plan see the Website.